 Two thirds of young offenders have speech, language and communication difficulties but in only 5% of cases were these identified before the offending began .
 This figure fills me with despair but also hope because I have seen the impact early identification and intervention can make to children and families.

 Think carefully about the processes you have in place to closely monitor children’s speech, language and communication skills.
 I would recommend that your setting based SENCO asks each Key Person on a monthly basis if they have concerns about any child’s development as this provides a focus for discussion.
 Remember that we need to be alert to delays in a child’s understanding of language which can be easily masked by the routines in our settings and children copying what their peers are doing.
-This short film clip provides further information, and you can use this online progress checker which asks a series of yes/no questions and can signpost you to local services.

 If a child in your setting is being seen by a Speech and Language Therapist, don’t wait for them to contact you as they have huge caseloads.
 With written parental permission ask for copies of any reports or letters which should include strategies and advice.
 If you’re unsure, contact them directly for clarification.